Urban air mobility: Regulations

 Governments around the world have begun debating changes to their airspace rules to accommodate high numbers of autonomous or semi-autonomous aircraft operating at low altitudes.
 NASA and EASA have proposed concepts for the requirements of a UAM system.
 NASA's concept of operations, or ConOps, relies on defined corridors for UAM craft which must then abide by specific protocols when inside the corridor.
 EASA's regulatory approach leaves local decision to "local actors" and will instead seek to certify the aircraft themselves for safety.
 They developed the VTOL special condition to certify the specific class of aircraft that were previously undefined.

 Certifications

 Aircraft

 Aircraft need to be certified as airworthy, as well as registered with the appropriate governing body.
 Regulations for UAM aircraft are most similar to helicopter regulations but will need additional regulations for electric and/or autonomous craft.
 FAA established certification basis for its eVTOL craft. eVTOLs are classified with the FAA as an airplane that can take off and land vertically.
-EASA released special condition VTOL certification to separate VTOLs and eVTOLs from conventional rotocraft or fixed-wing aircraft.
+EASA released special condition VTOL certification to separate VTOLs and eVTOLs from conventional rotorcraft or fixed-wing aircraft.
 Archer Aviation uses a blend of the FAA Part 23, 27, 33, 35, and 36 requirements to certify its eVTOL.
 BETA applied for eVTOL certification under Part 23 with the FAA.
 BETA was the first manned eVTOL to receive military airworthiness from the Air Force.